matrix-org/matrix-spec-proposals/proposals/2836-threading.md

    2                 3 <- children
 ```
 - When event 2 is created, only servers A,B will know this.
-- A backreference event needs to be created in !room2 in order for C to ever be aware of event 2.
+- A child reference event needs to be created in !room2 in order for C to ever be aware of event 2.
 - When C is aware of event 2, it can then peek/join into !room1 to receive updates to that fork.
 - This means that **in order to create a relationship, the user must be in parent event's room**.

-The backreference event MUST be sent by the server on behalf of the client and look like:
+The reference event MUST be sent by the server on behalf of the client and look like:
 ```
 {
-    "type": "m.room.backref",
+    "type": "m.room.reference",
     "content": {
         "event_id": "$parent_event_id",
         "m.relationship": {